NAIDU0019/-Rule-Engine-with-AST/README.md

 ## Data Storage

 ### Database Choice

-We use MongoDB to store the rules and application metadata.
+MongoDB is used to store rule configurations and application metadata.

 ### Schema

-Here is a sample Mongoose schema for storing the rules:
+A sample Mongoose schema for rule storage:

 ```javascript
 const mongoose = require('mongoose');